fortran-lang/fpm-registry/README.md

 required of any package listed at the
 [packages listing](https://fortran-lang.org/packages).

-Please submit a Pull Request ([PR](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)) against this repository, adding the new package into the file [registry.toml](./registry.toml) in alphabetical order.
+Please submit a (pull request)(https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github)) against this repository, adding the new package into the file [registry.toml](./registry.toml) in alphabetical order.
 It is recommended that you explicitly list each version using the